Isn’t it an awful feeling when you’re not sure you’re going to make the bathroom on time?

 I’d love to send you my FREE Guide – Hidden Causes: 5 mistakes even well informed people with IBD make, that can be adding to their GI stress symptoms…and what to do instead”.
-Just sign up here.
+Grab it here.

 With Inflammatory Bowel Disease (IBD – Crohn’s/Ulcerative Colitis) emotions and stress can cause more disturbances to your GI system.
 It’s like a vicious cycle.
 You are worried and exhausted because you are sick, but you are sick and tired of being worried and exhausted.
 Sound familiar?

 What if you could help your body and mind to remain calmer during flare-ups?

 Are you aware of ways that you might be adding extra stress to your body?

 Wouldn’t it be great to alleviate some of the fear and shame around your IBD symptoms?

 YES, there is a way…

 “Your Inside Story” guides people with IBD who feel shame, embarrassment, exhaustion, degraded about their symptoms and disease.
 The program helps to build confidence, gain a deeper understanding of what is happening to the whole body, teaches how to properly nurture and deal better with flare-ups, develop effective communication within oneself and create a new vibrant story.

 The system of how to D.E.A.L. with your Gut involves: